On the Expressive Power of Sparse Geometric MPNNs: Expressive power of I-GGNN

 Our next goal is to analyze the separation abilities of I-GGNN. \begin{restatable}{theorem}{IGGNN} [expressive power of I-GGNN] Let $d$ be a natural number.
 Let $F$ be an I-GGNN.
 Let $\mA$ be a graph not generically globally rigid on $\RR^d$.
 Then, $F$ generically fails to identify $\mA$. \\ Conversely, if $\mA$ is generically globally rigid on $\RR^d$ and $F$ is a maximally expressive I-GGNN with depth $T=1$, then $F$ generically identifies $\mA$. \end{restatable}

-\begin{proof}[Proof idea] if $\mA$ is not globally rigid, then according to \cite{gortler2010characterizing}, for \emph{every} generic $\mX$ there exists $\mX'$ for whom distances along edges are preserved, but $\mX \ncong \mX'$.
+\begin{proof}[Proof idea] if $\mA$ is not globally rigid, then according to \cite{gortler2010characterizing}, for \emph{every} generic $\mX$ there exists $\mX'$ for which distances along edges are preserved, but $\mX$, $\mX'$ are not related by a rigid motion.
 It's easy to see any I-GGNN, which is based only on distances along edges, can't separate such graphs.

 On the other hand, generic geometric graphs have distinct pairwise distances.
 The full proof (see Appendix \ref{Proof of I-GGNN}) shows that this can be used to reconstruct the combinatorial graph $\mA$.
-We can then reconstruct $\mX$, up to rigid motion, by global rigidity. \end{proof} Note that this result is a generalization of \cite{gramnet} that showed maximally expressive I-GGNN generically identify full graphs.
+By global rigidity, we can then reconstruct $\mX$, up to rigid motion. \end{proof} Note that \autoref{thm:iggnn} is a generalization of \cite{gramnet} that showed maximally expressive I-GGNN generically identify full graphs.
 We now showed this is true for all generically globally rigid graphs. \paragraph{I-GGNN generic separation by power graph preprocessing} A natural strategy to overcome the lack of generic separation for graphs that are not generically globally rigid, as proven in Theorem \ref{thm:iggnn}, is to replace these graphs with graphs that \emph{are} generically globally rigid.
 This replacement can be done using power graphs: For a given graph $\mathcal{G}$ and natural number $k$, the power graph $\mathcal{G}^{k}$ is defined to have the same nodes as the original graph $\mathcal{G}$.
 A pair of nodes are connected by an edge in the power graph if and only if there is a path between them in the original graph of length $\leq k$.

-In \cite{power-graph, power-graph2}, it was shown that if the original graph $\G$ is connected, then the power graph $\G^{d+1}$ is generically globally rigid in $\mathbb{R}^{d}$.
+In \citep{power-graph, power-graph2}, it was shown that if the original graph $\G$ is connected, then the power graph $\G^{d+1}$ is generically globally rigid in $\mathbb{R}^{d}$.
 Accordingly, when the input graph $\G$ is connected but not generically globally rigid, our theory suggests that applying I-GGNN not to the original graph but to its $d+1$ power may benefit separation.
 An experiment illustrating this idea is presented in \autoref{tab:power_graph}.